zengxiong111/zengxiong.github.io/_pages/about.md

 &nbsp;
 ## Bio

-I obtained my bachelor's degree from Automation Department of <a href="http://english.hust.edu.cn/" target="_blank">Huazhong University of Science and Technology</a> in 2020, where I was advised by Prof. <a href="http://yy311.github.io/" target="_blank">Ye Yuan</a>.
+I obtained my bachelor's degree from the Automation Department of <a href="http://english.hust.edu.cn/" target="_blank">Huazhong University of Science and Technology</a> in 2020, where I was advised by Prof. <a href="http://yy311.github.io/" target="_blank">Ye Yuan</a>.
 After graduation, I took a gap year with my undergraduate advisor and Prof. <a href="https://uwaterloo.ca/applied-mathematics/profiles/jun-liu" target="_blank">Jun Liu</a> from University of Waterloo.

 I was born and grew up in <a href="https://en.wikipedia.org/wiki/Loudi" target="_blank">Loudi</a>, Hunan (湖南娄底), China.
 &nbsp;